-On our Direct Service component, James Bell, from the W. Haywood Burns Institute said, "California is one model for change, for example, as a state that has taken leadership disparities of reduction provided the funds necessary to make such efforts attainable.
-This is a forward-thinking formula: Focus dollars in amounts that will provide support for change; delineate expectation for reductions; and provide intense technical assistance to jurisdictions aimed at measurable results."
+On our Direct Service component, James Bell, from the W. Haywood Burns Institute said, "California is one model for change, for example, as a state that has taken leadership of reduction disparities and provided the funds necessary to make such efforts attainable.
+This is forward-thinking а formula: Focus dollars in amounts that will provide support for change; delineate expectation for reductions; and provide intense technical assistance to jurisdictions aimed at measurable results."